A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Acknowledgements

-\textbf{Acknowledgements:} The authors thank J.-W. Pan and H.-J. Li for helpful discussions.
-This research leading to the results reported here was supported by the National Natural Science Foundation of China (No.11374211), the Innovation Program of Shanghai Municipal Education Commission (No.14ZZ020), Shanghai Science and Technology Development Funds (No.15QA1402200), and the open fund from HPCL (No.201511-01).
+The authors thank Jian-Wei Pan and Hui-Jun Li for helpful discussions.
+This work was supported by National Key R\&D Program of China (2017YFA0303700); National Natural Science Foundation of China (NSFC) (11374211, 61734005, 11690033); Shanghai Municipal Education Commission (SMEC)(16SG09, 2017-01-07-00-02-E00049); Science and Technology Commission of Shanghai Municipality (STCSM) (15QA1402200, 16JC1400405,17JC1400403).
 X.-M.J. acknowledges support from the National Young 1000 Talents Plan.